 Denali Day Hikes

-Savage River: drive at either of these two different locations: the Mountain Vista Rest Stop (Mile 13) or the Savage Rest Area (Mile 15) and start hiking around the area.
+Savage River: drive at either of these two locations: the Mountain Vista Rest Stop (Mile 13) or the Savage Rest Area (Mile 15) and start hiking around the area.
 Click here for other short hikes.

 Ranger-guided hike in the wilderness